Condor-Performance-Modeling/how-to/README.md

 contains multiple repos.
 This is the documentation repo, Condor-Performance-Modeling/how-to.

-Moving forward the Condor performance modeling work will use the repo's under the CPM organization.

-At present all documentation is contained in this single file.
-This will change over time.
-Patch files and environment scripts used in other CPM repos are kept here.

 The steps that follow document building the Condor perf modeling environment and provide instructions on how to use it.